-The Department of Computer Science offers a Master of Science Degree in Computer Science, and a Master of Science Degree in Computer Science with Concentrations in Applied Statistics, Applied Mathematics, or Informatics.
-The Department of Mathematical Sciences in conjunction with the Department of Computer Science offers the Master of Science Degree in Mathematics with a concentration in Computer Science.
+The Department of Computer Science offers a Master of Science Degree in Computer Science, a Master of Science Degree in Computer Science with a concentration in Information Technology, and a Master of Science Degree in Information Technology with a concentration in Applied Information Technology - Online.

 - M.S. in Computer Science

-- M.S. in Computer Science - Applied Information Technology Concentration
+- M.S. in Information Technology, Applied Information Technology Concentration - online

 - Certificate in Computational Linguistics